MicrosoftDocs/entra-docs/docs/identity/saas-apps/oracle-hcm-provisioning-tutorial.md

 | urn:ietf:params:scim:schemas:extension:COMPANYAME:1.0:User:TermDate      | extensionAttribute3              |

 > [!NOTE]
-> If you're defining SCIM schema extension attributes that don't have a corresponding on-premises AD attribute, you can map them to *extensionAttributes* 1-15 or [extend the AD schema](/windows/win32/ad/how-to-extend-the-schema.md) to add a new auxiliary object class with required attributes.
+> If you're defining SCIM schema extension attributes that don't have a corresponding on-premises AD attribute, you can map them to *extensionAttributes* 1-15 or [extend the AD schema](/windows/win32/ad/how-to-extend-the-schema) to add a new auxiliary object class with required attributes.

-### Worksheet 5: on-premises AD to Microsoft Entra ID mapping
+### Worksheet 5: On-premises AD to Microsoft Entra ID mapping

 Once you have your identities synced to on-premises AD, you can send them to Microsoft Entra ID via cloud sync or Microsoft Entra ID connect.
 Reference the linked